ethankennerly/SpriteBuilder-Reader-js/README.md

 Not supported
 -------------

+ * Timeline callback or sound effect.

  * Animation of any node properties not tested above, such as: scale, skew.

+ * Flipped X or Y.  Supported in cocos2d-html5, but not in cocos2d-js v.2.2.2.
+Can scale -1 instead.

  * Animation of sprite frames.